topcoderdev7/10-000-chatbot-prompts/README.md

 # Premium 100k Dataset Available

-🌟 **Looking for even more prompts?** Check out the expanded collection of 100,000+ meticulously curated prompts available on [Patreon](https://www.patreon.com/echohive42/shop/100-000-unique-chatbot-prompt-from-every-818530)

 This premium dataset would cost ~$200 when generated with gpt-4o, offering 10x more depth and variety across all categories.
 Perfect for chatbot developers, professional content creators, educators, and researchers.

 ## Dataset Structure